Research Projects

 Computational Human Performance Modeling using Queuing Network in an Open-Source Platform

-This research implements an open-source version of the QN-MHP cognitive architecture using Python and SimPy for computational UI testing.
-The model simulates human cognition as a queuing network of information processors, providing designers a cost-effective tool to evaluate UI designs without extensive human subject testing.
-Model validation using visual-manual tasks demonstrated alignment with empirical data, making it a valuable resource for the computational human modeling community.
+Open-source implementation of the QN-MHP (Queuing Network-Model Human Processor) cognitive architecture using Python and SimPy for computational user interface testing.
+The model simulates human cognition as a queuing network of information processors, enabling UI evaluation without extensive human subject testing.
+Model validation using visual-manual tasks demonstrated alignment with empirical data.

-Mixed Methods Study on Data Privacy in Messenger Applications: A Comparison between WhatsApp and Signal
+Mixed Methods Study: Data Privacy Perceptions in Messenger Applications

 An Autonomous Driving System - Dedicated Vehicle for People with ASD and their Caregivers